Devendrakumarsoni/SIDALCEAS-EduTech-internship-tas--1/README.md

-# SIDALCEAS-EduTech-internship-tas--1
+# SIDALCEAS-EduTech-internship-task--1
-I recently took part in a graphic design internship at SIDALCEAS edu tech.
+I recently took part in a graphic design internship at SIDALCEAS Edu Tech.

+*DAY 1*

+*TASK 1*

+You've to follow the given social media platforms and take the screenshot, make a pdf and submit it in the group before